The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Muriatic acid stains on stainless steel+++++

-By mistake yesterday I splash with the mop a few drops of muriatic acid solution (water diluted) on the freezer of a house we were repairing the grout, we didn't notice the accident until today that the owner of the house call us a let us know she have small yellow marks on the stainless steel door of the freezer.
+By mistake yesterday I splash with the mop a few drops of Muriatic Acid [linked by editor to product info at Amazon] solution (water diluted) on the freezer of a house we were repairing the grout, we didn't notice the accident until today that the owner of the house call us a let us know she have small yellow marks on the stainless steel door of the freezer.
 What can I use to remove those stains?Andrew Costas

 contractor - Bay Harbor Islands, Florida